JaneDeng28/Bayesian-Ordinal-Factor-MFM/README.md

 Cell names are optional.
 The order of `result$cluster` follows the column order of `Y`.

+The current implementation is written specifically for five ordinal levels.
+This is reflected in the R input validation, the five-category cutpoint vector, and the C++ sampler.
+Therefore, the number of ordinal levels is not currently a user-configurable argument: changing from five levels to another number would require corresponding code changes, not merely a different value of `q`.

 ### Continuous methylation proportions

 If the starting data are a complete feature-by-cell methylation proportion matrix `W` in `[0, 1]`, convert it before fitting: